KatamariJr/gorm.io/pages/docs/sql_builder.md

 SELECT * FROM `users` ORDER BY `users`.`id` LIMIT 1
 ```

-You can define your own `Clause` and use it with GORM, it needs to implements [Interface](https://pkg.go.dev/gorm.io/gorm/clause?tab=doc#Interface)
+You can define your own `Clause` and use it with GORM, it needs to implement [Interface](https://pkg.go.dev/gorm.io/gorm/clause?tab=doc#Interface)

 Check out [examples](https://github.com/go-gorm/gorm/tree/master/clause) for reference